alt=

 5 min read

-International and National Partnerships Manager Rowena Estwick shares what we’ve learned so far about global urban health inequality, and how we’re taking action.
+What we’ve learned so far about global urban health inequality, and how we’re taking action in cities and other urban areas.

 In 2019 we started a two-year project to build on our understanding of urban health.
 Whilst the London boroughs of Lambeth and Southwark are our home, they’re similar to so many other places so we also looked at similar cities and neighbourhoods to ours across the world.